lau/calendar/README.md

 There are many different rules for time zones all over the world and they change often.
 In order to correctly find out what time it is around the world, the "tz database" is invaluable.
-This is (AFAIK) the first pure Elixir library that uses the tz database and can easily be updated whenever a new version is released.
+This is (AFAIK) the first pure Elixir library that uses the tz database correctly and can easily be updated whenever a new version is released.

 ## Time Zone Database updates

 The time zone database (tzdata) is regularly updated.
 When a new tzdata version is released, developers of Kalends can easily download the new version simply by running a command.
 Then when compiling Kalends, the new tzdata will be used.
+The function `Kalends.TimeZoneData.tzdata_version` tells you the tzdata release version in use.

 ## Known bugs